Est. 2018 · 172 Dispatches from the FieldHomeStart HereTravelSearch

 It presumably goes without explaining not to take aquatic life from the ocean, whether dead or alive but the exact also take off for exotic shells.

-Everything in the ocean takes advantage of a role in the ecosystem.
 Even extinct species break down and are converted into the sea, so eliminating them restrains other nutrients they need for growth.
 Banking where you are, taking marine life, shells or coral might even be illegal.

 The exchange of souvenirs made of shell, coral or other marine life can furthermore hurt the ocean by eliminating essential elements from the ecosystem.